 But processing payments is only the first step.
 SaaS and subscription businesses need to understand metrics like MRR, ARR, LTV, and more in order to accurately understand the health of their business and forecast growth.

-Sync with Connex uses Baremetrics to stay on top of key metrics, as well as recover failed payments and better understand why customers cancel subscriptions.
-To learn more about how Sync with Connex used Baremetrics to recover over $11,000 in failed payments in just 4 weeks, check out their story here.
+Connex uses Baremetrics to stay on top of key metrics, as well as recover failed payments and better understand why customers cancel subscriptions.
+To learn more about how Sync with Connex used Baremetrics to recover over $7,500 in failed payments in just 3 weeks, check out their story here.

 Joseph Anderson is the Founder and CEO of Sync with Connex, a SaaS company that automates data entry between QuickBooks and online selling channels.
 Joseph is the author of “The $20 SaaS Company: From Zero to Seven Figures Without Venture Capital”, published on June 6th, 2021.